Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 5 More Easter Wreaths

-Did you love this rag wreath, and are now looking for more Easter wreaths to make?
+Did you love this rag wreath and want more Easter wreaths to make?
 Then check out the projects below!

 - Marbled Easter Egg Wreath